SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

 The @sensenet/client-core package contains shortcuts for common actions like copy, move or delete, [security](/api/@sensenet/client-core/classes/security.html) and [versioning](/api/@sensenet/client-core/classes/versioning.html) related actions.

-You can also use actions with React and Redux, there are already some post and tutorials [here](/blog/2017/09/20/refactoring-sensenet-redux-store) and [here](/docs/tutorials/working-with-actions-in-sensenet-using-reactjs/) about this topic.
+You can also use actions with React and Redux, there are already some posts and tutorials [here](/blog/2017/09/20/refactoring-sensenet-redux-store) and [here](/docs/tutorials/working-with-actions-in-sensenet-using-reactjs/) about this topic.